Strategy11/formidable-forms/readme.txt

 * Enhancement: Make file upload errors translatable
 * Enhancement: Pull translations based on the user locale in the WordPress profile
 * Enhancement: Allow show=city in frm-field-value shortcode
-* Fix: Update dropdown on form builder immediately when multi-select dropdown setting is changed
+* Fix: Immediate update dropdown appearance on the form builder page when multi-select dropdown setting is changed
-* Fix: Don’t check JavaScript validation on page load
+* Fix: Don’t run JavaScript form validation on page load
-* Fix: Don’t force placeholders in combo fields
+* Fix: Don’t force form placeholders in combo fields
 * Fix: Attach files from repeating sections to emails when the option is checked
 * Fix: Update rewrite endpoints when the view parameter changes to prevent 404s
 * Fix: Assume equals=1 when is_draft shortcode is missing the equals parameter
-* Fix: Import data correctly into Lookup Checkbox fields
+* Fix: Import form data correctly into Lookup Checkbox fields

 = 2.03.09 =
 * New: Add frmStartFormLoading and frmEndFormLoading jQuery events.